-Due to range anxiety, facility retrofits, the economics of mass transit, and staff training considerations, the transition to zero-emissions propulsion will likely impact every aspect of TheRide's operations to some degree.
+Due to range anxiety, facility retrofits, the economics of mass transit, and staff training considerations, the transition to zero-emissions propulsion will likely impact every aspect of TheRide's operations.
 A successful transition requires careful assessment and planning, adequate budgeting, and clear understandings of the risks involved.
-Board and community support, as well as staff buy in, will be essential.
+Board and community support, as well as staff buy in, will be essential to a successful transition.